 Here's everything we know about Kerbal Space Program 2, from its release date to what new features you can expect.

 What is the Kerbal Space Program 2 release date?

 We don't have an exact release date just yet, but we do have a release window.
-The game was set to release in early 2020, but Take-Two has delayed the project.
-Now, we can expect it anytime between April 2020 and March 2021—a whole year.
-Console releases will follow sometime later.
+The game was originally set to release in early 2020, but it's been delayed three times.
+Now, we can expect it to release in the second half of 2022.

 Who's making Kerbal Space Program 2?

 Star Theory Games was the developer for this one, replacing Squad, who designed the first game.
 Star Theory was formerly known as Uber Entertainment, who you may remember from making Monday Night Combat and Planetary Annihilation.

 Private Division has since announced that it is moving development in-house to a newly-founded indie studio focused solely on KSP2 development.
 The change doesn't necessarily represent a complete overhaul, as "key members" of the existing Kerbal 2 team including former Star Theory studio head Jeremy Ables, creative director Nate Simpson, and lead producer Nate Robinson will move to the new studio and continue working on the game.

 Original studio Squad is also involved, more so now that it has wrapped up the final update on the original KSP and shifted attention to working on the sequel.